What you didn't know about the bacteria in your mouth...

 The best way to avoid sharing your oral bacteria with your child is to keep those kisses limited to the cheek, do not share your eating utensils with them and make sure they always have their own drink instead of sharing yours with them.

-As long as you are taking practicing oral health and hygiene habits, you don’t need to worry about spreading dangerous, cavity-causing germs with your kisses.
+Catch feelings, not cavities.
+As long as you are practicing good oral health and hygiene habits, you don’t need to worry about spreading dangerous, cavity-causing germs with your kisses.
 However, avoid doing things that could spread oral bacteria to small children.
 If you follow these tips and keep up with your regular dental appointments you can spread the love without worry!

 If you have questions regarding you or your family's dental health or would like to schedule an appointment give us a call or request an appointment online.
 We are here for all your dental needs.